This article may contain compensated links. Please read the disclosure for more info.

 Invert a Diminished 5th and you get an Augmented 4th and vice versa.

-This lesson is about interval inversions with "white"notes or notes without accidentals.
+This lesson is about interval inversions with "white" notes or notes without accidentals (sharps and flats).

 Analyze this interval:

 No...
 Invert it!
 And what do you get?

 But you know that a Major 3rd is two whole steps.
 This third is two semitones smaller.
 Still a 3rd, but a Diminished 3rd.
 Which makes the original interval an Augmented 6th!